-The Crime Victim Compensation Act was established by the Illinois General Assembly in 1973 with the primary goal of helping to reduce the financial burden imposed on victims of violent crime and their families.
-The Illinois Crime Victim Compensation Program can provide innocent victims and their families with up to $27,000 in financial assistance for expenses accrued as a result of a violent crime.
+The Crime Victims Compensation Act was established by the Illinois General Assembly in 1973 with the primary goal of helping to reduce the financial burden imposed on victims of violent crime and their families.
+The Illinois Crime Victims Compensation Program offers reimbursement up to $27,000 ($45,000 eff.
+8/7/22) for expenses incurred by eligible victims as a result of a violent crime.

-The Crime Victim Compensation Act states that the Office of the Attorney General has the statutory duty to process all claims by investigating each claim to determine the claimant’s eligibility.
+The Crime Victims Compensation Act states that the Office of the Attorney General has the statutory duty to process all claims by investigating each claim to determine the claimant’s eligibility.
 The Attorney General’s office then makes a preliminary recommendation to award or deny compensation.
-Ultimately, the Court of Claims (a division of the Secretary of State’s office) makes the final decision.
+Ultimately, the Court of Claims makes the final decision.

 If you or someone you love is having difficulty coping with the long-term effects of a violent crime, please call our toll-free Crime Victims Assistance Line for more information about compensation and other statewide victim services: 1-800-228-3368 (Voice) 1-877-398-1130 (TTY).

 Applying for Crime Victims Compensation